Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Strong communication and interpersonal skills
+- Excellent interpersonal and communication skills

 References:

-- Available upon request
+- Available upon the request of

-Here is an example for how to structure your resume with no experience:
+Here is an example of the way to design your resume that is not based on experience:

 Qualifications Summary: